Positive Lyapunov exponent for random perturbations of predominantly expanding multimodal circle maps: Introduction and statement of results

 Additionally, \cite{BXY1, BXY2} allow smaller random perturbations on assuming a checkable condition involving the first several iterates of the deterministic map, consistent with the finite-time checkable criterion given in the present paper.

-To reiterate, the papers \cite{LS, SS, LSSW, BXY1, BXY2} are emphasized because they deal with random perturbations of maps for which very little is assumed: in these studies, the randomness itself is \emph{leveraged} in a crucial way to `shake loose' hyperbolicity.
-Other works examine random compositions of maps with `good' asymptotic behavior: by way of example, we mention works on smooth \cite{WSY, BY} and piecewise \cite{Buzzi} expanding maps, maps with a neutral fixed point \cite{AHNV}, and work on quadratic \cite{Y2, BY1, BBV, KK} and Henon-like maps \cite{BV} satisfying (uncheckable) infinite-time conditions.
-In contrast with the present work, we do \emph{not} assume strong chaoticity of our unperturbed maps.
+To reiterate, the papers \cite{LS, SS, LSSW, BXY1, BXY2, blumenthal2020lyapunov} are emphasized because they deal with random perturbations of maps for which very little is assumed: in these studies, the randomness itself is \emph{leveraged} in a crucial way to `shake loose' hyperbolicity.
+Other works examine random compositions of maps with known `good' asymptotic behavior: by way of example, we mention works on smooth \cite{WSY, BY} and piecewise \cite{Buzzi} expanding maps, maps with a neutral fixed point \cite{AHNV}.
+This also includes works on the problem of stochastic stability: under what conditions do properties of a given deterministic system persist under small random perturbations?
+There are many works in this important direction, for example, work on small random perturbations of Axiom A systems \cite{Ki88, Y86}, unimodal maps under a (noncheckable) infinite-time condition \cite{BBV, KK, BY1}, and stochastic stability for H\'enon attractors \cite{BV}.
+We also acknowledge the related problem of \emph{statistical stability}, e.g., how long-time statistics of a dynamical system change within a parametrized family: see, e.g., the review \cite{R09}.

 The study of deterministic one-dimensional maps with critical points (unimodal or multimodal) has a long history, a small part of which we recall here.
 Naturally we inherit and use some of the ideas developed in this literature.
-Indeed, our criterion $(H3)_{c, k}$ is a checkable, finite-time version of various criteria on postcritical orbits of unimodal and multimodal maps as used by, e.g., Misiurewicz \cite{M}, Jakobson \cite{J}, Collet-Eckmann \cite{CE} and Benedicks and Carleson \cite{BC1,BC2}.
+Indeed, our criterion $(H3)_{c, k}$ is a checkable, finite-time version of various criteria on postcritical orbits of unimodal and multimodal maps as used by, e.g., Misiurewicz \cite{M}, Jakobson \cite{J}, Collet-Eckmann \cite{CE} and Benedicks and Carleson \cite{BC1}.
 We note as well the more expository account by Wang and Young \cite{WY}, which we found remarkably helpful in preparing this work.
+There are also by now several works attempting to quantify the set of parameters for the quadratic map family at which various dynamical regimes are observed \cite{tucker2009rigorous, luzzatto2006computable, galias2017systematic, golmakani2020rigorous}.
+Also related to our finite-time checkable criteria are frameworks attempting to understand dynamical properties at ``finite resolution'' \cite{luzzatto2011finite, elshaarawy2013efficient} or along finite, bounded timescales \cite{blumenthal2020diffusion}.